Grilled Vegetable and Salmon Stacks

 Salmon, honey and canola oil make this dish a delicacy that takes care of our heart and tastes great too.

-This Asian-inspired marinade blends together traditional ingredients found in teriyaki sauce such as soy sauce, garlic and ginger, but adds orange juice and chili flakes for a twist.
+The marinade in this recipe blends together traditional ingredients found in teriyaki sauce such as soy sauce, garlic and ginger, but adds orange juice and chili flakes for a twist.
 Canola oil showcases these ingredients beautifully while protecting the salmon on the grill.